-Katherine Sims-Delgado, Executive Director
+Katherine Sims Delgado, Executive Director

 She received a BA in Economics and Political Science from Hamline University and has nearly a decade of non-profit experience across a broad range of community and national human service organizations.
 Katherine developed a strong sense of devotion for the nonprofit sector as a young beneficiary of various community services.
 Experiencing transient housing throughout her childhood, she became passionate about empowering homeless and foster youth, particularly those impacted by abuse.

-In her early work with Habitat for Humanity, she managed volunteers to restore/build homes, while analyzing community needs and working to develop practical and effective program delivery.
+In her early work with Habitat for Humanity, she managed volunteers to restore/build homes, while analyzing community needs and working to develop effective program delivery.
 During her time there, she saw more clearly the ways in which opportunities for economic mobility can vary substantially from one county to the next, and came to realize the importance of enabling intergenerational mobility at the local level.
 This experience also instilled in her a deep appreciation for how nonprofits and individuals can work to improve quality of life as a means for reducing inequities.

 Board of Directors

 Merrill Zieman is a psychologist with forty years of experience working primarily in the Dakota County child protection program.
 He has extensive experience managing human service and mental health programs and organizations.

 Peter Singer, Founder, Board Member